Soumyabrata/Soumyabrata.github.io/service.md

 ### Technical Program Committee

++ 2022: <a href="https://icict.co.uk/committees.php#tab4">ICICT 2022</a>, 7th International Congress on Information and Communication Technology
++ 2022: <a href="https://smartcomconference.com/committee.php#tab04">SmartCom 2022</a>, International Conference on Smart Trends in Computing and Communications
 + 2022: <a href="http://www.iccgv.org/com.html">ICCGV 2021</a>, 5th International Conference on Computer Graphics and Virtuality
++ 2021: <a href="https://worlds4.co.uk/committees.php">WS4 2021</a>, World Conference on Smart Trends in Systems, Security and Sustainability
 + 2021: <a href="https://www.iaria.org/conferences2021/ComICSNC21.html">ICSNC 2021</a>, The Sixteenth International Conference on Systems and Networks Communications
 + 2021: <a href="https://www.iaria.org/conferences2021/ComVISUAL21.html">VISUAL 2021</a>, Sixth International Conference on Applications and Systems of Visual Paradigms
 + 2021: <a href="https://www.iaria.org/conferences2021/ComeLmL21.html">eLmL 2021</a>, Thirteenth International Conference on Mobile, Hybrid, and On-line Learning